zaproxy/zaproxy/SECURITY.md

 Manual penetration testing should always be performed in addition to active scanning to find all types of vulnerabilities.

-Please see the Terms of Use and Disclaimer for restrictions
+Please see the Terms of Use and Disclaimer for restrictions.

 ## Terms of Use